 Just as Sarah was becoming increasingly tired with saying “someday” she stumbled across New Entry Sustainable Farming Project and all of a sudden ‘someday’ had come running up to the door out of breath and apologizing for being late.

 Skip’s Place was started in 2019 with the help of many devoted and enthusiastic friends and family members, as well as the continued guidance and knowledge by the dedicated and compassionate employees at NESFP.
 The farm came on the scene with a successful CSA program, as well as several Gloucester farmer’s market appearances, and a wholesale relationship with the NESFP CSA.
-Skip’s place continues with a great CSA program and will hopefully be in another Farmers Market this year (pandemic willing.)
-Skip's place will also be starting a donation program to do our part to help fight food insecurities in our local communities.
-Skip's Place has had a great first 2 years always with lots of room for learning and improvement.
+Skip’s place continues with a great CSA program and will hopefully be in another Farmers Market this year.
+Skip's place also has a donation program to do our part to help fight food insecurities in our local communities.
+Skip's Place has had a great but challenging first several years always with lots of room for learning and improvement.

 Farmer Skip continues to be very excited for the improvements, successes, trials, tribulations, and learning opportunities year three will bring.

 Dear Summer, Skip’s Place is coming for you!!